hannobraun/braun-embedded.com/content/_index.md

 <div>
     <h3>Low touch, high leverage</h3>
     <p>
-        Before every project, I ask questions, sometimes lots of them.
-By the time I'm ready to start, I understand what the project is about, and can work mostly autonomously.
+        Before every project, I ask questions, sometimes a lot of them.
+By the time I'm ready to start, I'll understand what the project is about, and can work mostly autonomously.
 I'll write regular reports, keep you in the loop, listen to your feedback.
 But if you need me to, I'll be on autopilot.
     </p>
 </div>